top of page

 She later became president of another solar energy project developer where she gained deep experience leading renewable energy project planning, working in EPC field, partnering with international manufacturers and installers throughout the world, developing reliable resource management connections that help clients source high-quality materials, construction teams, all with competitive pricing.
 She has play a primary role in developing over 65 microgrids and utility scale projects in the western United States, Australia, Puerto Rico, United Arab Emirates, Egypt, and Iraq.

-A native of Hawaii with deep roots in Utah, she is well-versed in project planning methodologies, organizational change management, project processes and team building.
+A native Hawaiian and native of Hawaii with deep roots in Utah, she is well-versed in project planning methodologies, organizational change management, project processes and team building.

-Mr. Dizon helps clients with energy and water policy, strategy, and acquisitions.
-He has over 30 years’ experience in the energy field.
-Mr. Dizon has an extremely broad energy perspective having represented developers, landowners, and electric and wastewater utilities.
-His roles included general manager of a major utility, vice president of a wastewater utility, various leadership positions in electric utility system planning, strategic planning, corporate communications and operations, and head of submarine maintenance
+Jose has an extremely broad energy perspective having represented developers, landowners, and electric and wastewater utilities.
+His roles included general manager of a major utility, vice president of a wastewater utility, various leadership positions in electric utility system planning, strategic planning, corporate communications and operations, and head of submarine maintenance nuclear quality assurance.

 Jose has extensive regulatory experience in both the regulated utility and non-regulated spaces.
 He has provided expert witness testimony in 17 public utilities commission dockets.
 He helped developer clients with RFP bid preparation resulting in four of four PPAs being awarded in the Hawaiian Electric Stage 1 and 2 RFPs.
 Jose has assisted with interconnection agreement and PPA negotiations and subsequent PUC docket approval processes and is well-known in Hawaii energy circles.
 Jose received his bachelor’s degree in electrical engineering, computer sciences, and nuclear engineering from the University of California, Berkeley.